 The use of indicators aims at making the output of seasonal forecasts more accessible to users, and to communicate ideas behind probabilistic forecasts in terms of skill and uncertainty.
 The approach followed here is relatively simple: To define a series of area-averaged indices, which can be easily verifiable targeting a reduced number of sectorial applications.
-The following sectorial applications have been identified:
+The choice of sectorial applications was largely influenced by the legacy of previous EU projects MyOcean and MyOcean2, with updates on perceived needs for seasonal forecast information for marine applications.
+A joint workshop with EuroSea WP7, with representation of CMEMS and C3S, identified the following sectorial applications:

 - Seasonal Forecasts of atmospheric variables.
 (SF) - Climate Variability and Change: changes in circulation, heat absorption, sea level change.
-(CVC) - Coastal Sea Level Change (CSL) - Marine Health: large scale conditioner for Marine heat waves (MH) - Marine Productivity: upwelling regions (MP)
+(CVC) - Coastal Sea Level Change (CSL) - \circ Marine Health: large scale conditioner for Marine heat waves (MH) - Marine Productivity: upwelling regions (MP)